alkurowska/BESE394E_course/Project/QC/readme.md

 dev.off()
 ```
 ![picture alt](./content/imag/Unique_pairs_stats.png)
-In our data Hi-C contacts are produced for approx. 50-60% of reads out of all Unique Pairs.
-The rest of the reads are excluded from final Hi-C matrix, i.e. reads with low quality (MAPQ < 30) as well as intra-fragment reads (occuring withing the same fragment).
+In our data all Unique Reads consist of approx. 50-60% true Hi-C contacts.
+The rest of the reads are excluded from final Hi-C matrix, i.e. reads with low quality (MAPQ < 30) as well as Intra-Fragment
+Reads (occurring withing the same fragment).

 ### Hi-C reproducibility
 Hi-C data analysis and interpretation are still in their early stages.
 In particular, there has been a lack of sound statistical metric to evaluate the quality of Hi-C data.
 When two or more biological replicates are available, it is a common practice to compute correlation coefficients between the two Hi-C data matrices and use them as a metric for quality control.
 We adopt a stratum-adjusted correlation coefficient (SCC) as the measurement of Hi-C data reproducibility.
 The value of SCC ranges from -1 to 1, and it can be used to compare the degrees of differences in reproducibility.